 Accommodation options in New Zealand are pretty similar to Australia in terms of quality and pricing.
 As you would expect, bigger cities have options for all travel styles and budgets with countless hotels, hostels and Airbnb's.
 Travelling further afar to smaller towns will reduce your choices; however, you're often greeted by petite bed and breakfasts, or bespoke cabins and accommodation options.

 Popular tourist cities like Auckland and Queenstown are more expensive than other cities, such as Wellington and Dunedin.
-Regardless of where you are, be sure to check for the following:

 If you are choosing to hire a van or camper and drive around either island, you're in luck as there are countless free or low-cost campgrounds.
 Freedom Camping is an excellent site with corresponding apps that outline where all of the campsite and campgrounds are, as well as their relevant facilities.